AlternativeFFFF/Alt-F4/submissions/april-1st/submission-april-1st.md

 [**Train Gun**](https://mods.factorio.com/mod/traingun) 	*Twu.4.25*

 Alright, perhaps you are more interested in a weapon that is more...
 Factorio-style.
 We all know that the ultimate killer in the game is no mere biter, but the mighty train!
-Armed with this knowledge, this mod delivers the crazy lategame superweapon that is the train gun.
-Unlocked after nuclear missiles, this powerful gun launches nuclear-fueled locomotives that furiously spin and tear through hoardes of enemies and rocks alike, before exploding magnificently!
+Armed with this knowledge, this mod delivers the formidable lategame superweapon that is the train gun.
+Unlocked after nuclear missiles, this powerful gun launches nuclear-fueled locomotives that furiously spin and tear through hoardes of enemies and rows of machines alike, before exploding magnificently!
 Choo choo!

 *<video: Firing the gun on enemies> (not done)*